5 Commando (Democratic Republic of the Congo): Operations

 Early on, 5 Commando was plagued by poor logistics and a lack of discipline.
 A few days after the first group of mercenaries for the unit in the Congo, Hoare launched two attacks against the Simba-held city of Albertville.
 Both were repulsed.
-The lack of equipment, inadequate training, and irregularities in pay damaged the unit's morale and the unit initially sustained a high casualty rate.
+The lack of equipment, inadequate training, and irregularities in pay damaged the unit's morale and the unit incurred a high casualty rate.
 Over the course of late 1964, the Congolese government improved the financial and logistical situation while Hoare screened out soldiers he deemed unfit.
 By the end of the year, 5 Commando still suffered from disciplinary problems.
 By early 1965, the Congolese government had driven rebels out of much of the eastern Congo, but the situation remained unstable.
-5 Commando was tasked with securing the border, reestablishing lines of communication, and clearing out pockets of resistance, especially in the Fizi-Baraka and Uvari areas.
+The 5 Commando group was tasked with securing the border, reestablishing lines of communication, and clearing out pockets of resistance, especially in the Fizi-Baraka and Uvari areas.

 5 Commando played a significant role in rescuing hostages, particularly European hostages, from Simba rebels.
 These actions frequently made headlines in Europe and made the mercenaries popular heroes for a limited period.
-Despite these headlines, the mercenaries supplemented their wages by searching bodies for cash and blowing bank safes in Stanleyville.
+In contrast to these heroic headlines, the mercenaries supplemented their wages by searching bodies for cash and robbing banks in Stanleyville.

-The commando received ongoing support from the United States CIA through air support operations as well as by providing and crewing Swift boats for operations on Lake Tanganyika.
+5 Commando received ongoing support from the United States' CIA through air support operations as well as by providing and crewing Swift boats for operations on Lake Tanganyika.
 The boats were used to support 5 Commando (often under 5 Commando command) and were crewed by Miami-Cuban, anti-Castro crews, recruited by and paid by the CIA.
-Washington insisted that there be "no overt relationship with the mercenaries," but this relationship between the CIA and 5 Commando could not be kept secret.
+The United States insisted that there be "no overt relationship with the mercenaries," but this relationship between the CIA and 5 Commando could not be kept secret.
 This was further evidenced by frequent meetings between Mike Hoare and later John Peters and the CIA Congo Station Chief, Larry Devlin.
 Besides tactical support, the United States provided F-250 trucks and 7-ton cargo vehicles for operational use by the mercenaries.

 Peters assumed command of 5 Commando from Hoare in December 1965.
 Georg Schroeder late assumed command from him.

 Alleged war crimes

-5 Commando were known for unsanctioned killing, torture, looting and rapes in recaptured rebel areas.
-In a press interview, Hoare himself described his men as "appalling thugs".
+The 5 Commando were known for unsanctioned killing, torture, looting and rape in recaptured rebel areas.
+In a press interview, Hoare described his men as "appalling thugs."
 Some South African members of the unit were later convicted of manslaughter by Congolese courts.